lismar17/cs4412-project-lmart192/README.md

 Important changes to code from M2 feedback:
 Threshold was changed from 1 to 0.6,
 Manual bins were replaced with quantile bins.

+Update M3:
+Building off of existing work in Jupyter notebook and reflecting off of feedback from M2, as previously mentioned, M3 includes the use of K-Means cluster averages, greater use of histograms, and cluster and heat  map visuals.